Virginia Tech® home

 How do I find an advisor?

 There are generally two types of advising: academic advising and research advising.
-Academic advising can be done by any of the program directors (Dr. Shaffer, Dr. Hooshangi, Trey Mayo) or the appropriate graduate coordinator (Sharon Kinder-Potter for Blacksburg MS and PhD students, Suzanne Boone for NVC MS and PhD students, or Alexis Snyder and Samantha Pipkin for all MEng students).
-Research advising is done by your research advisor for MS and PhD students (MEng students do not need a research advisor -- Alexis Snyder is the main academic advisor for the MEng program).
+Academic advising can be done by any of the program directors (Dr. Tilevich, Dr. Hooshangi, Sara Coulson) or the appropriate graduate coordinator (Sharon Kinder-Potter for Blacksburg MS and PhD students, Klaudia Escobar for NVC MS and PhD students, or Alexis Snyder and Rebecca Stevenson for all MEng students).
+Research advising is done by your research advisor for MS and PhD students (MEng students do not need a research advisor -- Alexis Snyder and Rebecca Stevenson are the main academic advisors for the MEng program).
 Information about the role of the advisor can be found at the appropriate degree pages.

 For many students, finding an advisor involves sending emails or visiting faculty during their office hours.
 Keep in mind that the typical faculty member is contacted by many students (both students already in the department and ones who are considering whether to apply).
 The most important piece of advice regarding sending email is that it clearly indicate that you are contacting that specific faculty member because you are interested in their specific research (and that you know something about it).
 Sending email that looks like it could have been sent to anybody, especially if it comes across as looking for funding instead of looking for an advisor, is likely to be ignored.